 Possberg says we don't like to see food inflation affect the average family.

-He says it would be nice if meat prices were lower in the grocery stores but farmers have really don't have any control over that.
+He says it would be nice if meat prices were lower in the grocery stores but farmers really don't have any control over that.

 For more visit Farmscape.Ca.